CameronClay/zhex-bot/README.md

 This is a discord bot for the arcade game Zerg Hex within SC2.
 It ranks players based on elo and stores rankings in a database.
 Players can queue for a game, set team preference, view players' stats and more.
 The bot is built on discord.py and uses Progres sql as the database.

-## Deployment
-Bot was setup to be deployed on heroku.
-Commit the repository to heroku and turn the bot on.

 ## Getting started
 ```
 Captain: